Last Updated on March 30, 2021 by Dani

 La Paloma, Uruguay’s Dove Beach

 Uruguay is such a laid-back country compared to its neurotic Argentine neighbor, and outside of Punta del Este, the coastline between Montevideo and the Brazilian border has several small, more relaxed spots to choose from.
 We recommend a visit on either side of high season for much lower prices and equally sunny weather.
-If you are in town over the summer months, however, get a SummerBus ticket.
-This is a $75 hop-on, hop-of ticket that gets you 12 trips along the coast, with door-to-door hostel drop off.

 On a continent where travel often involves 20-hour bus rides across massive countries, Uruguay’s diminutive size is charming and trips totaling two hours or less up and down the coast are perfect for a beach-bum kind of summer.